MitaliThorat1316/DevOps-Automation-for-E-Commerce-Application-on-AWS/README.md

 - Getting a custom domain for the project (Paid)
   - ***On your Machine***
-  - We'll buy a custon domain from [GoDaddy](https://www.godaddy.com/en-uk)
+  - We'll buy a custom domain from [GoDaddy](https://www.godaddy.com/en-uk)
   - Go to "GoDAddy -> type the domain you want in search bar -> Go ahead if it's available or choose one from the options given -> Looks good keep going -> select for one year -> continue to cart -> No domain protection -> continue to cart -> Make payment"